-Should Hiring Managers be trained on how to hire?
+Should hiring managers receiving training on how to hire?

 Interview training encompasses any opportunities for learning and development which target the improvement of interviewing processes.
 The goal is to improve evaluation and successful performance prediction.
-Interviewing is a skill which can be taught, developed and practiced.
+Interviewing is a skill that can be taught, developed, and practiced.
 Hiring managers can access interviewing training materials from internal or external developmental sources.

 As they improve their candidate interviewing skills, hiring managers can more accurately and fairly predict top talent to drive business goals.
 Training will also improve the efficiency of interviewing making the process less burdensome for hiring managers.
 New hires and talent are an organization’s biggest asset.
 Indeed, when asked about the value of new hires, organizations believe bad hires can cost them over $50,000.